g3rv4/Refined/README.md

 An extension to improve my Slack experience.
 You can find it for [Chrome](https://chrome.google.com/webstore/detail/refined-a-tool-for-slack/mgicdolhkaeefgmbhlohfjoafacijbfh) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/refined-a-tool-for-slack/).
 Find instructions to install it on Opera [here](https://refined.chat/opera).

+# This extension NO LONGER WORKS

+I'm developing new versions in private... if you're curious why, [read my blogpost about it](https://g3rv4.com/2019/07/bye-bye-refined).
+If you want to fork and continue working on it, make sure you start your work on commit 5da4bd1b6206b5f6d303bae15f8c6f2e4bf1c3ff (since the last commit disables a bunch of things to explain people that the extension no longer works).

 ## Features

 Check all the features [on its website](https://refined.chat) :)